"Thanks so much for your amazing care and support during my pregnancy. We will definitely be back next time I am pregnant!"

 Why is this required?

-The sexually transmitted diseases chlamydia and gonorrhea are the major causes of neonatal eye infections acquired during the birth process.
+When a pregnant woman has the sexually transmitted diseases chlamydia or gonorrhea, the baby can pick up the infection in his or her eyes during the birth process.
 These infections can be very serious and may cause blindness.
-Women (and men) who have these diseases may not have any symptoms.
+Women (and men) who have these diseases may not have any symptoms and may not know they are infected.

 What if I am not at risk for gonorrhea or chlamydia?

-Even though the code does not state that parents can refuse the ointment, it is well known that parents have the right to refuse any medical procedure for their child.
-Therefore, we feel that it is your choice.
+Even though the code does not state that parents can refuse the ointment, parents have the right to refuse any medical procedure for their child.

-- There are three kinds of ointment, erythromycin, tetracycline, and silver nitrate.
+There are three kinds of treatment, erythromycin, tetracycline, and silver nitrate.
 Erythromycin and tetracycline are not painful to the baby, but do blur the vision temporarily.
 Blurred vision can interfere with bonding.
 Silver nitrate irritates the newborn’s eyes and burns the cornea slightly.
 We do not use silver nitrate.

-- Allergic reaction to eye ointment is possible, but extremely rare.
+Allergic reaction to eye ointment is possible, but extremely rare.
 If it occurs, the ointment can be washed out.
-The most frequent adverse reactions are minor irritation, redness, and hypersensitivity reactions.
+The most frequent adverse reactions are minor irritation, redness, and hypersensitivity.

 If you want your baby to have the eye ointment:

-Your midwife will administer Erythromycin ointment to the baby within 3 hours of birth.
+We will ask you to sign an authorization and your midwife will administer erythromycin ointment to the baby within 3 hours of birth.

 If you do not want your baby to have the eye ointment:

-Watch for symptoms of infection, and treat if they develop.
-The most common symptoms are: lots of mucous discharge from the eyes, and swelling and redness of the eyelids.
+We will ask you to sign a waiver and we will not administer ointment to your baby.
+You should watch for symptoms of infection, and treat if they develop.
+The most common symptoms are lots of mucous discharge from the eyes and swelling and redness of the eyelids.
 Newborns may also develop minor eye infections from contact with siblings or others.
 These are not related to sexually transmitted infections and are easily treated.
+Notify us if this occurs.